francesco-mt/py-fraud-detection/README.md

 ## 💡 Key Design Decisions

 **Why not use accuracy?**
 With only 0.17% fraud, a model predicting "always legitimate" achieves 99.83% accuracy — yet catches zero fraud.
-AUC-ROC, Precision, and Recall are the correct metrics.
+AUC-ROC, Precision, and Recall meet the project's needs better.

 **Why SHAP?**
-Malta's MFSA-regulated fintechs are subject to AML compliance obligations.
-Risk and compliance teams need to understand *why* a transaction was flagged, not just that it was.
-SHAP provides this audit trail.
+To show why a transaction was flagged, according to AML compliance obligations Malta's MFSA-regulated fintechs are subject to.

 **Why threshold tuning?**
-The default 0.5 threshold optimises neither business goal.
-A fraud team with limited review capacity may prefer higher precision; a high-risk environment may prefer higher recall.
-This project demonstrates that tradeoff explicitly.

----

-## 🔮 Production Roadmap

-- [ ] Wrap model in a FastAPI endpoint for real-time scoring
-- [ ] Add model drift monitoring (e.g. Evidently AI)
-- [ ] Retrain pipeline on a monthly schedule
-- [ ] Connect to a transaction database for live dashboarding
+To accomodate for various business goals.

 ---

 ## 📋 Regulatory Context